bsnes-emu/bsnes/docs/interface/higan.md

-The status bar displays "Paused" if you have pressed the "pause" [hotkey](higan-settings.md#hotkeys), or if "When focus is lost: Pause Emulation" is ticked in [higan's Input settings](higan-settings.md#input) and the main higan window is not the foreground window.
+The status bar displays "Paused" if you have pressed the "pause" [hotkey](higan-settings.md#hotkeys), selected "Pause Emulation" from [the Tools menu](#the-tools-menu), or if "When focus is lost: Pause Emulation" is ticked in [higan's Input settings](higan-settings.md#input) and the main higan window is not the foreground window.
 To resume emulation,
-make sure the main higan window is in the foreground, and/or press the "pause" hotkey.
+make sure the main higan window is in the foreground, select "Pause Emulation" from the Tools menu again, and/or press the "pause" hotkey.

 The status bar briefly displays "Selected quick state slot X"